ICSC Trustee Biographies

 Peter Sharpe, a member of ICSC for 21 years, was the organization’s 50th chairman.
 Prior to retirement, Peter Sharpe was President and Chief Executive Officer of The Cadillac Fairview Corporation Limited, a company wholly owned by the Ontario Teachers’ Pension Plan Board.
 Peter was responsible for Cadillac Fairview’s growth strategy in support of the Teachers’ long-term investment focus.
 Peter has held various positions of ever increasing responsibility within Cadillac Fairview since 1984.
 Besides Canada, Cadillac Fairview and its affiliates own and manage properties in the U.S., Brazil, the U.K., and China.
 It has a stake in a dozen U.S. shopping centers - seven in Washington State, three in California, and one each in Georgia and Oregon.
 The company is a major partner with The Macerich Co. in most of its U.S. retail properties.
 The firm’s overseas partnerships include a 46 percent interest in Multiplan Empreendimentos Imobiliários, Brazil’s largest owner, manager and developer of retail real estate, and a stake in Canary Wharf Group which owns the bustling, 97-acre office, residential, and retail area east of London’s financial district.

 Senior Vice President, Chief Development Officer

-Suk received a bachelor’s degree in Urban Estate Management from the University of Glamorgan in Pontypridd, Wales.
+Mr. Singh earned a bachelor’s degree in Urban Estate Management from the University of Glamorgan in Pontypridd, Wales.
 He is a member of the Board of Trustees of the International Council of Shopping Centers (ICSC), an Associate of the Royal Institution of Chartered Surveyors and a member of the International Association of Corporate Real Estate Executives.